 It’s possible to make great coffee in more of less any kind of container simply by pouring the coffee through a tea strainer.
 It sounds weird but it works fine.
 All you have to do is make sure you’re using medium coarse coffee designed for a cafetière.
 It does work with finely ground coffee, except that the sediment settles to the bottom, producing a sort of Turkish coffee.
 If you drink the coffee with a little care, it stays there.
 These days I use a cafetière because I like strong coffee and I like to let it sit and stew for a while.
 This is ‘cowboy coffee’, and coffee snobs would probably look down on this method, but for me it’s the only way to get the full flavour.

 The second best thing to a hot coffee, is an iced coffee.
 Iced coffee is a great summer drink.
 Naturally, I have a fussy iced latte making technique as well.
 This is how you make it.
 Get a pint glass.
 Fill it a third full with milk.
 (I use regular milk.
 It should work with plant based milks, but I haven’t tried it myself.)
 Then fill the next third with cold water.
 Leave the last third empty.
 Pour the contents into a blender (preferably a powerful one.
 I have a classic Vitamix).
 Add decent instant coffee to taste.
-I use Clipper Fairtrade Super Special Arabica Coffee.
 Blend on full power for 25 seconds.
 Hey presto, pour it out into the pint glass with a few ice cubes and you now have a pint glass full of what looks like the creamy top of a Guinness pint — but the whole glass is the head of the pint.
 It even has the same gravity effect (as it settles, like a pint of Guinness).
 This drink is like nothing else.
 Paradise.

-If you do smoke, smoking and writing go hand-in-hand.
-Smoking and coffee, and all-day breakfast cereal is the writing nourishment of champions.
+Coffee and all-day breakfast cereal is the writing nourishment of champions.